 We often ask why the return of Christ is delayed.
 From 7:1-3 we learn that the return of Christ is being delayed until His bride is ready.
 God is waiting for a people that is ready.
 Preachers often emphasize our total depravity (Romans 3) and that we are saved by grace.
 However, the Lord will not return until He has a people that are able to overcome the beast and his image.
 Just like Jesus overcame, our quest is to overcome.

 Our quest is to be the 144000.
-Like the Lord did, we need to be willing to give up everything, even our earthly lives—not for some truths—but for Him.
+Like the Lord did, we need to be willing to give up everything, even our earthly lives, for Him and His truth.
 This the 144000 will do, not to be saved, for their own salvation is not important for them, but because they love Him.

 The 144000 will make it possible for God to make an end to this age of sin.
-Just like the purpose of the plagues is to prove God’s judgment of the people with the mark of the beast; that they are unable to change, the end time trials will prove God’s judgment of His people; that the people with the seal of God—the people whom God elected—will not surrender their faith in God, even when persecuted to death.
+Just like the purpose of the plagues is to prove that God judges the people with the mark of the beast correctly; that they are unable to change, the end time trials will prove God’s judgment of His people; that the people with the seal of God—the people whom God elected—will not surrender their faith in God, “even when faced with death” (12:11).
 What they will do will not only say something about themselves; it will be a testimony about all of God’s elect for all ages.
 Christ died to demonstrate God’s “righteousness … so that He would be just and the justifier of the one who has faith in Jesus” (Rom.
 3:26).
 In the same way the 144000 will demonstrate God’s “righteousness” by demonstrating the characters of God’s elect.
 Like Job, they will prove that God was right when He elected certain individuals as Him.
 That is our quest.
 Please read the War in Heaven for more information.

-Return of Christ – The “marriage of the Lamb” is followed by the Return of Christ.
-Here He is “called The Word of God” (19:13), the “King of kings, and Lord of lords” (19:16).
+The “marriage of the Lamb” is followed by the Return of Christ.
+Here Jesus is “called The Word of God” (19:13) and the “King of kings, and Lord of lords” (19:16).
 He sits on “a white horse” (19:11) and is followed by the “armies which are in heaven … on white horses” (19:14).
-According to Matthew 16:27; 25:31 Jesus will return with His angels, and Revelation 12 describe a war in heaven between two groups of angels (12:7).
+According to Matthew 16:27 & 25:31, Jesus will return with His angels.
+Furthermore, Revelation 12 describes a war in heaven between two groups of angels (12:7).
 The “armies which are in heaven” therefore are His angels.

 Satan bound – Now that the dead in Christ has “come to life” (20:4-5) and the entire unrepentant population of the world is dead (19:21), Satan is bound in the abyss “so that he would not deceive the nations any longer” (20:3).
-Satan is first thrown out of heaven, down to earth (12:7-9).
+After the Male Child is caught up to God and yo His throne (12:5), Satan is thrown out of heaven, down to earth (12:7-9).
 Now he is thrown further down into the abyss.
 Still later he will be thrown still further down “into the lake of fire and brimstone” (20:10).

 Millennium – During the thousand years God’s people will sit on thrones “and judgment was given to them” (20:4).
 They will evaluate the evidence to understand why they are alive while so many of their loved ones are dead.
 “They will be priests of God and of Christ and will reign with Him for a thousand years” (20:6).